Tom Cousineau: Personal life

-He married Lisa June 16, 1990, and has 2 daughters Kyle and Kacey.
+Cousineau married his wife Lisa on June 16, 1990, and the two have 2 daughters, Kyle and Kacey.

 On February 8, 2006, Cousineau announced plans to run for a seat in the Ohio House of Representatives as a Republican in the Akron, Ohio area.
 He won the May primary but lost the November election to Democrat Brian Williams by a margin of 58% to 42%.